mapaction/mapactionpy_controller/README.md

 Command-line Usage
 ==========

-* To use Mpachef for running QGIS runner should have docker image following this instructions : https://github.com/mapaction/mapactionpy_qgis/tree/occamlabsqgis
+* To use Mapchef using QGIS runner, please follow the following instructions : https://github.com/mapaction/mapactionpy_qgis/tree/occamlabsqgis#install-qgis-runner-on-windows-using-docker
-* To use Mpachef for running Arcpro runner should have Mapactionpy_arcpro installed : https://github.com/mapaction/mapactionpy_arcpro/tree/occamlabsarcpro
+* To use Mapchef using Arcpro runner, please follow the following instructions : https://github.com/mapaction/mapactionpy_arcpro/tree/occamlabsarcpro#mapchef
-* To use Mpachef for running Arcpro runner should have Mapactionpy_arcmap installed : https://github.com/mapaction/mapactionpy_arcmap
+* To use Mapchef using Arcmap runner, please follow the following instructions : https://github.com/mapaction/mapactionpy_arcmap

 * The new command line for Mapchef will be as follows :
 ```